-He added that the straw vote for the Pier is challenging because there are multiple questions that have to be asked if the residents vote to save the pier and end the process to build "The Lens."
+He added that the straw vote for the Pier is challenging because there are multiple questions that have to be asked and end the process to build "The Lens."

 "Because it's not just that question that I think resolves the issue," Foster said.
 "There’s probably 10 questions."

 The discussion came about during a Pier workshop Thursday when Council member Bill Dudley asked how far along in the process the city gets before it no longer has to worry about being required to hold an election.

 "(There is) a cloud still hanging out there about the referendum," Dudley said.
 "About what point is it something to no longer worry about?"

 "Up until demolition, it’s still a possibility," Foster said.